-Do you want the bad news first?
-Having a good looking website and a strong online presence is no longer optional, it’s a necessity.
+Do you want the not-so-good news first?
+Having a good-looking, functional website and a strong online presence is no longer optional, it’s a necessity.

 Here are 7 telltale signs that it’s time to consider a website re-design: